 Shredded Mexican Chicken (Instant Pot + Slow Cooker)!
-This chicken is super-tender and tossed in the most flavorful and mouth-watering sauce, with a little kick!
-Perfect for tacos, burritos, enchiladas, taco salad or served with beans and rice.
+This Mexican chicken is super-tender and tossed in the most flavorful and mouth-watering sauce, with a little kick!
+Perfect for tacos, burritos, enchiladas, taco salad, or served with beans and rice.
 Just so many options to serve your family this tasty dish!

 (FYI this post contains affiliate links - learn more here.)

 Guess what!????
 Today I’m sharing my first Instant Pot AKA pressure cooker recipe!!

 It’s sooo flipping exciting - isn’t it!??
 Well, it should be because my reader survey said that’s what you wanted.
 And of course, there’s also a slow-cooker option because, well, you asked for that too.

 What can I say?
 Your wish is my command.
 And I’m here to please… most of the time.

 Soo, I have to admit I’m not one of those people that jumps on every food-related bandwagon.